 First the good news: Horsemint makes a nice, intentionally weak tea.
 Stronger brews are used in herbal medicine.
 The Indians made a “sweating” tea from it to treat colds.
-The major oil in Horsemint is, thymol, externally an antiseptic and vermifuge, internally in large amounts can be fatal.
+The major oil in Horsemint is thymol.
+Externally it’s an antiseptic and vermifuge, internally, in large amounts, the plant can be fatal.
 That’s the bad news.
-So, as I said… it makes a nice, intentionally weak, tea….
+So, as I said it makes a nice, intentionally weak, tea.

 Horsemint is one of those plants that you seem to never notice until you learn to recognize it, then you see it every so often.
 It tends to grow in small colonies and near each other.
 If you find one, you will usually find another not too far away.
 They can vary in size from six inches to three feet but always very showy and its extroverted colors can last for months.
 You can propagate it by seeds or cuttings.
 I dug mine up and carried it home where it has a very sunny, well-watered spot in sandy soil.

 Horsemint has the highest thymol content of all the mints.
-It is more than an antiseptic, mite-killer and cough syrup ingredient.
+It is more than an antiseptic, mite-killer and cough-syrup ingredient.
 As a depressant, it is one of the most commonly abused substances among anesthesiologists and nurses.
 If thymol were discovered today it would be a prescription drug.
-There have been some thoughts towards regulating it that way but it is so common in so many plants that hasn’t been done.
-Thymol is also one of the 600 or so ingredients added to cigarettes, said to improve the flavor.
+There have been some thoughts towards regulating the species but it is so common in so many places that hasn’t been done.
+Thymol, incidentally, is also one of the 600 or so ingredients added to cigarettes to “improve” the flavor.

 As for the plant’s botanical name: Monarda is for Nicholas Monardes (1493-1588), a Spanish physician and botanist who mentioned this flower in his 1569 work on the flora of North America called “Joyfull Newes Out Of The Newe Founde Worlde”.
 Punctata is Latin for point, or in this case “dotted.”
 The plant’s name is said: moe-NAR-duh punk-TAY-tuh.